pinya/doc-turbolinks/README.md

 Installation
 ------------

-1. Add `gem 'turbolinks'` to your Gemfile.
+1. Add `gem 'doc-turbolinks', require: 'turbolinks'` to your Gemfile.
 2. Run `bundle install`.
 3. Add `//= require turbolinks` to your Javascript manifest file (usually found at `app/assets/javascripts/application.js`).
 If your manifest requires both turbolinks and jQuery, make sure turbolinks is listed *after* jQuery.
 4. Restart your server and you're now using turbolinks!